 Covering 1,810 hectares of forest in the foothills to the north of the Latrobe Valley, Tyers Park features the spectacular Tyers Gorge where the river has carved a winding course between the steep forested slopes.

-The park has an abundance of diverse wildflowers and the birdlife, making it a favourite destination for naturalists.
+The park has an abundance of diverse wildflowers and birdlife, making it a favourite destination for naturalists.
 Outcrops of limestone and conglomerate are of geological interest.
 The limestone contains both plant and animal fossils.

 Popular activities at Tyers Park include scenic drives, bushwalks, picnicking, swimming, fishing and nature study.